Babyfaceqian/frontend-arch/README.md

 # react arch
-This branch is a react lifecycle demo which includes the following open source libraries:
+This branch is a react arch base which includes the following open source libraries:

 babel, webpack, eslint, react

+Any branch checkouted from this branch will focus on react.